 There’s also the colectivo, which is even cheaper and takes 45 minutes or so to reach the ruins.
 You can pick this up from the colectivo stand near the federal highway, next to the Chedraui.

 Alternatively, you can join this guided tour departing from Playa del Carmen that also includes a stop at Akumal beach.h

 Valladolid is about 108 km (67 miles) from Tulum archeological site.

 To get from Valladolid to Tulum Ruins, you could opt to rent your own car (from around $20 USD per day, though make sure to check the conditions and hidden fees).
 Driving yourself takes around 1.5 hours along a straight, sealed road through the jungle that actually also goes by Coba Ruins.

 You can also hop on the ADO bus from Valladolid to Tulum, but it does only take you to the Tulum bus terminal, and from there, you’d have to catch a colectivo to the site.
 It takes around 90 minutes, for a fairly inexpensive journey (in the range of $8 USD).

 Tulum ruins entrance fee and opening hours

-Factor in around two hours for your visit.
+Factor in at least two hours for your visit.

 Best time to visit Tulum archeological site